SagTheo/PP-Travels/README.md

 --> Website has to be responsive
     -start mobile first and move on to desktop

+--> Make toggle buttons more obvious by adding description next to them + reorganise layout of pages for desktop versions

 Difficulties encountered:

 -setting the background image on the index page for each div, so that it fills its parent properly